helldivers-2/api/README.md

 > [!TIP]
 > Hitting rate limits?
 You can run a local docker image, see [Local development](#running-in-docker--podman)

+> [!TIP]
+> Want to contribute even though you aren't a developer or don't know [Elixir](https://elixir-lang.org/)?
+> You can help by finding more planet names, notifying us of new ongoing events
+> or suggesting features!

 ### Getting started
 Currently the API does not enforce authentication.
 You can see all active war seasons at `/api/`